 A major focus of Doug’s work has been “minding the gender gap” in STEM.
 Doug helped increase female student enrollment in his department from seven to 35 percent in just four years.

-Doug has led numerous robotics and competitive BPA technology teams to state and regional championships as well as national and international competitions.
-Nationally his technology teams have won seven titles and multiple top 3 placements.
-During his tenure Doug has grown the Hopkinton robotics program from 6 students total to a current count of 93 middle school and 73 high school students combining for 25 teams this year, including an elementary pilot team.
+Doug has led numerous robotics and competitive technology teams to state and regional championships as well as national and international competitions.
+Nationally, his BPA technology teams have won seven titles and multiple top-three placements.
+During his tenure at Hopkinton, Doug has helped grow the robotics program from six students to 170 in grades 6–12.

-Doug accompanied two students from the Natick High School Lemelson-MIT InvenTeam to the fourth USPTO White House Science Fair in 2014 and their invention was awarded a U.S. Patent in 2017.
-Doug serves as a Fellow for the Lemelson-MIT program and Ambassador for the USPTO assisting teachers and students nationwide through design processes and PD.
-Through these organizations Doug has helped draft national Invention Education standards which are now under review.
-He was awarded the 2014 Massachusetts STEM Teacher of the Year and served on the Massachusetts Governor's STEM Advisory Council and Computer Science and Engineering Subcommittee to implement standards in classrooms.
-He is thankful to be a Massachusetts 2019 NSF PAEMST Finalist and to be recognized along with other dedicated teachers and he loves what he does each day.
+Doug accompanied students from his Lemelson-MIT InvenTeam to the 2014 Office of Science and Technology Policy White House Science Fair.
+The team’s invention was awarded a U.S. patent.
+He serves as a fellow for the Lemelson-MIT Program and as an ambassador for the U.S. Patent and Trademark Office, assisting students and teachers nationwide through invention processes.
+Doug helped draft national invention education standards.
+He won the 2014 Massachusetts STEM Teacher of the Year Award and served on the Governor's STEM Advisory Council and Computer Science and Engineering Subcommittee.
+Doug was also a 2019 NSF PAEMST award winner.

 Doug earned a B.S. in business from Framingham State University; a M.A. in secondary education from Salem State University; and a M.A. in educational leadership and a STEM Certification, both from Framingham State University.
 He is certified in technology and engineering, computer science, instructional technology, business, supervisor and director, principal and vice principal.